microsoft/qsharp/katas/content/superposition/parity_bitstrings/solution.md

-We are going to use a recursive approach that was hinted at in the task.
+There are multiple ways to approach this problem.
+In our first solution, we are going to use a recursive approach that was hinted at in the task.

 Let's denote the required state on $N$ qubits as $|P_{N,0}\rangle$ for `parity = 0` and $|P_{N,1}\rangle$ for `parity = 1`.
 We can group the $2^{N-1}$ basis states included in the state $|P_{N,0}\rangle$ by their first bit ($0$ or $1$) and write the state as follows: